dictyBase/Migration/stock-data-migration/export.md

 JOIN CGM_DDB.stock_center sc ON sc.id = sci.strain_id
 JOIN CGM_CHADO.dbxref d ON d.dbxref_id = sc.dbxref_id;
 ```
-***Strain inventory notes***: 2468 inventory records, but there exist 1970 unique DBS_ID (which means that 498 records in the inventory are duplicates)

----
 ```sql
 /* Strain publications (6063) -> strain_publications.tsv(5988), strain_publications_no_pubmed.tsv(1949) */
 SELECT sc.strain_name, sc.pubmedid, sc.internal_db_id, sc.other_references
 FROM CGM_DDB.stock_center sc;
 ```
-***Strain publications notes***:
-- Database: 4,523 strains have pubmed references in the pubmedid column, which means that 1,540 do not have one.

-- Exported to file `strain_publications.tsv`
-  + 5988 annotations
-  + 5448 unique DB_IDs (with a reference)
-  + 1076 unique references (many duplications)
-    * For example, the publication with PubmedID:17659086 appears 2258 times

 ```sql
 /* Helpful SQL to explore bibliography */